-Our results are necessarily limited by uncertainties in the driving large scale climate forcing and by the intrinsic complexity of the glacier mass balance processes.
+Our results are necessarily limited by uncertainties driving the large-scale climate forcing and by the intrinsic complexity of the glacier mass balance processes.
 In order to at least partially address these errors, a bias correction was applied to the RegCM4 output.
-However, further uncertainties can be introduced by calculating the correction function from limited observations, which may suffer from the rain gauge undercatch and the misrepresentation of high-altitude regions (Frei and 365 Schär; 1998).
-In addition, application of the same bias correction method to very different climate states may also add errors.
-For example, the assumption of stationarity in the biases does not consider variations in albedo (e.g., glacier extension and vegetation) and near-surface fluxes and moisture (Velasquez et al., 2020) from the PI to the 21 ka BP.
+However, further uncertainties can be introduced by calculating the correction function from limited observations, which may suffer from the rain gauge undercatch and the misrepresentation of high-altitude regions (Frei and Schär, 1998).
+In addition, the application of the same bias correction method to very different climate states may also add errors.
+For example, the assumption of stationarity in the biases does not consider variations in albedo (e.g. glacier extension and vegetation) and nearsurface fluxes and moisture (Velasquez et al., 2020) from the PI to 21 ka.

-- Concerning the ELA, its distribution is determined by multiple factors that still cannot be entirely disentangled and represented 370 with a model, e.g. avalanches, wind drifts, dust deposition, or debris fraction.
+Concerning the ELA, its distribution is determined by multiple factors that still cannot be entirely disentangled and represented with a model, e.g. avalanches, wind drifts, dust deposition, or debris fraction.
 A further uncertainty in the envELA calculations is due to liquid precipitation, which represents a potential mass loss (Žebre et al., 2021) and the applied lapse rate.
-As a matter of fact, our method calculates the envELA only from climate fields, which can provide an accurate information considering the whole Alpine chain but cannot capture effects related to local topo-climatic conditions.
-As we are interested in the climate fields, the steady state assumption and the ELA averaging over the whole simulation time masks the effects of outlier - 375 anomalous years.
+As a matter of fact, our method calculates the envELA only from climate fields, which can provide accurate information when considering the whole Alpine chain but cannot capture the effects related to local topo-climatic conditions.
+As we are interested in the climate fields, the steadystate assumption and the ELA averaging over the whole simulation time masks the effects of outlier-anomalous years.
 Indeed, as shown by Žebre et al. (2021), a year-by-year envELA computation would reflect these events.
-Conversely, the effective ELA does not react quickly to extreme events, being the result of snow accumulation and metamorphism also from previous years.
-In this framework, the envELA averaged over the 19-years of our simulations can provide a more reliable estimation of the effective ELA in terms of absolute values and temporal evolution.
-In fact, Žebre et al. (2021) pointed out that the envELA averaged over a long climate period shows a good match with the effective ELA of - 380 glaciers particularly susceptible to avalanches and wind-blow snow.
+Conversely, the effective ELA does not react quickly to extreme events, which is the result of snow accumulation and metamorphism also from previous years.
+In this framework, the envELA averaged over the 19 years of our simulations can provide a more reliable estimation of the effective ELA in terms of absolute values and temporal evolution.
+In fact, Žebre et al. (2021) pointed out that the envELA averaged over a long climate period shows a good match with the effective ELA of glaciers that are particularly susceptible to avalanches and windblown snow.
 Thus, the steady-state assumption enables us to at least reduce part of the deviation between effective and environmental ELA.
-On the other hand, the steady-state assumption implies that the dynamical and transient aspects of climate-glaciers interactions are overlooked.

-Our LGM simulation refers to 21 ka BP.
-This time does not correspond to the maximum glacier extension during the LGM, which occurred between 26.5 and 23 ka BP, although individual Alpine glaciers reached their maximum extent and started their retreat at different times in different sectors (Monegato et al., 2017; Seguinot et al., 2018).
-Because at 21 ka BP the 385 withdrawal of the Alpine glacier had not yet started, we assume that 21 ka BP is a good approximation for average conditions during the LGM.
-In particular, radiocarbon and cosmogenic isotope datings (Ivy-Ochs et al., 2022; Kamleitner et al., 2022) show a late retreat (~18 ka) for some glaciers in the southern Alps (Garda and Ticino), for which our calculations indicate a low envELA (Fig. 6), while the Dora Riparia, Dora Baltea, Piave and Tagliamento glaciers started withdrawing earlier.
+On the other hand, the steady-state of climate-glacier interactions are overlooked.
+Our LGM simulation refers to 21 ka.
+This time does not correspond to the maximum glacier extension during the LGM, which occurred between 26.5 and 23 ka, although individual Alpine glaciers reached their maximum extent and started their retreat at different times in different sectors (Monegato et al., 2017; Seguinot et al., 2018).
+Because the withdrawal of the Alpine glacier had not yet started at 21 ka, we assume that 21 ka is a good approximation for average conditions during the LGM.
+In particular, radiocarbon dating and cosmogenic isotope dating (Ivy-Ochs et al., 2022; Kamleitner et al., 2022) show a late retreat (~ 18 ka) for some glaciers in the southern Alps (Garda and Ticino), for which our calculations indicate a low envELA (Fig. 6), while the Dora Riparia, Dora Baltea, Piave, and Tagliamento glaciers started withdrawing earlier.